Large deviation principle for empirical measures of once-reinforced random walks on finite graphs: Introduction

-Now we are in the position to recall some previous LDP works for Markov processes, which are beneficial to our researches.
-As far as we know, the initial study on the LDP for the empirical measure was given by Sanov \cite{S1957} in 1957.
-He demonstrated that empirical measure of an i.i.d. sequence with a common distribution $\rho$ on a Polish space $\mathscr{X}$ satisfies a LDP with the rate function $R(\cdot\|\rho)$.
+Now we recall some previous large deviation results for Markov processes.
+The first LDP for empirical measures was given by Sanov \cite{S1957} in 1957.
+He proved that the empirical measures of an i.i.d. sequence with a common distribution $\rho$ on a Polish space $\mathscr{X}$ satisfy an LDP with the rate function $R(\cdot\|\rho)$.
 Here, for any probability $\gamma$ on $\mathscr{X}$, $R(\gamma)\|\rho)$ is the relative entropy defined by

-In 1975, a seminal study on the LDP for empirical measures of discrete and continuous time parameter Markov processes were investigated by Donsker and Varadhan \cite{DV1975_1,DV1975_2,DV1977}.
-They proved that the empirical measure of a process generated by a strongly continuous Feller Markovian semigroup on a compact metric space satisfies the LDP in \cite{DV1975_2}.
+In 1975, the LDPs for empirical measures of discrete and continuous time parameter Markov processes were investigated by Donsker and Varadhan in the seminal papers \cite{DV1975_1,DV1975_2,DV1977}.
+They proved that the empirical measure of a Markov process on a compact metric space satisfies the LDP in \cite{DV1975_2}.
 In the case of a discrete time Markov process with transition probability $P$, the rate function is given by

 for any probability measure $\mu$ on the state space, where $\mathscr{U}_1$ denotes the collection of all positive functions $u$ on the state space $\mathscr{X}$, see \cite[Theorem 1]{DV1975_2}.

-The classical studies in \cite{DV1975_1,DV1975_2,S1957} strongly rely on homogeneous Markov property.
-However, since the $\delta$-ORRW with $\delta\not=1$ is not Markovian, so one can not apply the results of \cite{DV1975_1,DV1975_2,S1957} to get the LDP for empirical measures of the $\delta$-ORRW with $\delta\not=1$ when following aforementioned works.
-In fact, there were some LDP results for non-Markovian processes.
-For instance, a LDP of renewal processes was shown in \cite{LMZ2011,MZ2014,MZ2016}.
-These works are based on Markov property of the embedding chain, which is essentially Donsker and Varadhan's case.
-Therefore, it is not feasible to follow them for the ORRWs.
+The classical studies in \cite{DV1975_1,DV1975_2,S1957} rely heavily on the Markov property.
+When $\delta\not=1$, the $\delta$-ORRW is not Markovian, so one can not apply the results of \cite{DV1975_1,DV1975_2,S1957} to get the LDP for empirical measures of the $\delta$-ORRW.
+There are some LDP results for non-Markovian processes; for instance, an LDP of renewal processes was obtained in \cite{LMZ2011,MZ2014,MZ2016}.
+However, these results are based on the Markov property of an embedding chain, which essentially falls within the framework of Donsker and Varadhan.
+Therefore, they are also not directly applicable to ORRWs.